Intellimenta/DataBot/docs/admin_guide/embedding.md

 In addition to using DataBot in a dedicated webpage—either with just the chatbot or [with both the chatbot and dashboards](./admin_panel_overview.md#bi-integration)—you can also embed it directly into your own website or application, as follows:

 ### Embedding as a Widget
+If you control the platform where you want to place DataBot, adding it as a widget is the most seamless option.
+It delivers a native feel and integrates directly with your environment.

 - Download `datbot-widget.js` from [here](http://intellimenta.com/files/databot-widget.js).
 - Optionally modify it by changing colors, etc.
 - Include the following code snippet in the frontend of your app or website.